RWTH-E3D/Teco/README.md

 ### Installation

 Teco can be used by cloning or downloading the whole Teco package from the GIT Repository.
-In future, the user can to run the "main.py" for loading the GUI.
+The TEASER+ repo needs to be installed analogously.

 ### How to contribute to the development of Teco